nuthanc/Angular-ReactiveForms/README.md

 Angular v12 turns strict typing on by default.
 Angular forms is not very strongly typed, so some changes are required to support strict typing.
 Use these files if you are using Angular v12 or newer or if you turn on strict typing.

 `demo-start-v12`: The starter files updated to Angular v12.
+I have made changes here

 `demo-final-v12`: The completed files updated to Angular v12.